inmanta/inmanta-docker/README.md

 ## Configuration

-The examples of orchestrator setup using docker referenced below
+The examples of orchestrator setup using docker referenced below can be configured using some environment variables, they are documented in the table below.
+The environment variables are to be provided to docker compose itself, they are not exposed directly to the processes running inside the containers.

 | **Name** | **Default** | **Description** |
 | --- | --- | --- |